farao-community/farao-community.github.io/pages/docs/parameters/parameters.md

 - **Usage**: this parameter defines the maximum number of curative remedial actions allowed for each TSO, per contingency.
   The TSOs should be identified using the same IDs as in the CRAC.
 If a TSO is not listed in this map, then the number of its allowed CRAs is supposed infinite.
-  This parameter is only used during the curative RAO.
+  This parameter is only used during the curative RAO (and second preventive RAO if it is set to re-optimize CRAs).

 ### max-curative-topo-per-tso {#max-curative-topo-per-tso}
 - **Expected value**: a map with string keys and integer values.
 The keys should be the same as the RAs' operators as